 3 Semester Units

-Professional Ethics and the Law helps future and current professionals deal with ethical issues that they will confront at the various stages in their career.
-Central issues in ethical practice are presented, diverse views on these issues are explored, and students are encouraged to refine their own thinking and to actively develop their own position.
-The role of the therapist’s personal values in the counseling relationship is discussed, the ethical responsibilities and rights of clients and therapists are presented, and the considerations involved in adapting counseling practice to diverse client populations are explored.
+Professional Ethics and the Law helps current and future professionals deal with ethical issues they may encounter at various stages in their career.
+Central issues in ethical practices are presented, diverse views on these issues are explored, and students are encouraged to refine their own thinking and to actively develop their own positions.
+The role of the therapist’s personal values in the counseling relationship is discussed, the ethical responsibilities and rights of clients and therapists are presented, and the considerations involved in adapting counseling practices to diverse client populations are explored.